Christopher Sykes (writer): Life and career

 Educated at Downside School and Christ Church, Oxford, Sykes was, for a time in his youth, in the Foreign Office, including a stint as an attaché (1928–29) in the British Embassy in Berlin, where Harold Nicolson was then Counsellor.
 This was followed by a year (1930–31) at the British Legation in Teheran.
-An early hero was Aubrey Herbert, remembered now as the man who inspired John Buchan's classic thriller, Greenmantle.
+An early hero was Aubrey Herbert, remembered now as the man who inspired John Buchan's classic thriller Greenmantle.

 Though Sykes contemplated making politics his career, he thought that his stammer and also his artistic and imaginative disposition would tell against his success in parliamentary life.

+In the preface to his book Crossroads to Israel (page 8), he states that he first went to Israel in 1931, "more or less by accident".

-At the School of Oriental Studies in London, he devoted himself to Persian studies in 1933 before travelling in Central Asia during 1933–34 with Robert Byron, who later wrote The Road to Oxiana recounting their long expedition in what was then an almost unexplored country.
+At the School of Oriental Studies in London, he devoted himself to Persian studies in 1933 before travelling in Central Asia during 1933–34 with Robert Byron, who later wrote The Road to Oxiana recounting their long expedition in what was then a country almost unexplored by Western Europeans.
 In the book, Byron states that Sykes was given an order to leave Persia, but that after negotiations had been carried out, he was able to depart freely from the country, via Afghanistan, in Byron's company.

-After returning to England, Sykes and Byron wrote a novel together under the name of Richard Waughburton, Innocence and Design, published in 1935.
+After returning to England, Sykes and Byron wrote a novel together, Innocence and Design, published in 1935 under the pen-name of Richard Waughburton.
 A little later, Sykes and Cyril Connolly planned a book with the title of The Little Voice.
 In common with other projects of Connolly's, the book never got beyond the planning stages.
-Sykes published in 1936 a biography of the German Persianist Wilhelm Wassmus; he did not, during later years, include this volume in his list of his publications.
+Sykes published in 1936 a biography of the German Persianist Wilhelm Wassmuss; he did not, during later years, include this volume in his list of his publications.
 A memoir of Byron, killed at sea in 1941, was included in Sykes' best-selling book, Four Studies in Loyalty.

 Sykes had an eventful war.
-Having held, like his famous father, a Territorial Army commission in The Green Howards in 1927–30, he was commissioned in 1939 as a reserve officer in the regiment's newly formed 7th Battalion.
+Having held, like his famous father, a Territorial Army commission in The Green Howards in 1927–1930, he was commissioned in 1939 as a reserve officer in the regiment's newly formed 7th Battalion.
 In June 1940, Sykes joined SO1 (later Special Operations Executive), where he was personal assistant to Colonel Cudbert Thornhill.